WessamJuby/Con3x_Assisment/Readme.md

-you can find the run and test command in the main package.json the jest tests scripts are in tests folder the webpage is inside webpage folder and the npm package is inside the npm_package folder
+you can find the run and test command in the main package.json the jest tests scripts are in tests folder the webpage is inside docs folder and the npm package is inside the npm_package folder

 the published npm package url is : https://www.npmjs.com/package/con3x_002